hpcleuven/VscDocumentation/source/brussels/tier2_hardware/hydra_hardware.rst

 Hydra hardware
 ===============

-The VUB Hydra cluster contains a mix of nodes containing Intel processors with different CPU microarchitectures and different interconnects in different sections of the cluster.
-The cluster also contains a number of nodes with NVIDIA GPUs.
+The VUB Hydra cluster is an heterogeneous cluster with a mixture of nodes with varied hardware.
+The majority of nodes are non-GPU nodes for generic multi-purpose compute, they are distributed in partitions depending on their CPU microarchitectures and network interconnects.
+The cluster also contains a number of nodes with NVIDIA GPUs, which are also distributed in partitions depending on their GPU generation.

 Hardware details
 ----------------